ionic-team/ionic-cli/README.md

 __Gulp Integration__

-When running `ionic serve`, you can have Ionic run any Gulp tasks you specify by putting them into your `ionic.project` as a `gulpStartupTasks` property, as follows:
+When running `ionic serve`, you can have Ionic run any Gulp tasks you specify by putting them into your `ionic.project` as a `gulpStartupTasks` property as follows:

 ```json
 {